discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 - Correct application of <Boon name="Aegis"/> requires knowledge of the encounters and which attacks are impactful to block.
 - <Skill name="Shield of Judgment" /> is your main accessible source of <Boon name="Aegis"/> unless you slot <Skill name="Advance"/>.
-- <MissingSkill name="Epilogue: Unbroken Lines"/> in <Skill name="Tome of Courage" /> will also provide <Boon name="Aegis" />.
+- <Skill name="Epilogue: Unbroken Lines"/> in <Skill name="Tome of Courage" /> will also provide <Boon name="Aegis" />.
 You do not want to enter this Tome only for the single application of <Boon name="Aegis" />, but it si nice to keep in mind when deciding whether to do into the Tome.
 - <Skill name="Advance" /> is the only instant-cast skill providing <Boon name="Aegis" /> when chosen and can be used while casting other skills to not get interrupted.
 - If Mace is equipped, <Skill name="Protectors Strike"/> also grants <Boon name="Aegis"/> when blocking an attack while channeling.